 Seniors living in assisted living communities need some degree of support.
 This may mean something as simple as regular check-ins with a staff member or more extensive support such as help with bathing and grooming.

 In many cases, seniors who choose assisted living communities have progressive health conditions such as Parkinson’s, dementia, or cancer.
 They may eventually need more extensive care, so many assisted living communities offer options to transition to nursing or dementia care.
 In some cases, a senior may be able to continue living in the same place even as their needs change.

-To ensure residents are receiving the support they need to feel their best, assisted living communities offer different levels of care based on how much assistance with activities of daily living a resident needs.
+To ensure residents are receiving the support they need to feel their best, assisted living communities offer different levels of care based on how much assistance a resident needs with activities of daily living.
 Activities of daily living are tasks we all do to manage our basic needs, including dressing/grooming, bathing, incontinence management, toileting, mobility, transferring, and eating.
 The more assistance a resident might need with these tasks, the higher the level of support they will require.

 Support Provided in Independent Living

 Residents living in an independent living community do not receive daily support or assistance from caregivers, which means there are no designated levels of support in most independent living communities.
 However, residents do enjoy a maintenance-free lifestyle thanks to services that take care of housekeeping tasks, lawn maintenance, laundry and linen services, security surveillance, and other amenities in their community.

 Some independent living communities are associated with assisted living and similar options.
 But many seniors in independent living communities will lead long and healthy lives without the need for additional care.
 Therefore, it is less common for independent living providers to offer an extensive continuum of care.